PyChina/weekly/content/Issue/issue-370.md

 - [Keras: 深度学习提取大数据集特征](https://pycoders.com/link/1702/web)
     + ADRIAN ROSEBROCK

 In this tutorial you will learn how to use Keras feature extraction on large image datasets with Deep Learning.
-We’ll also learn how to use incremental learning to train your image classifier on top of the extracted features.
+We'll also learn how to use incremental learning to train your image classifier on top of the extracted features.